vesnanervah/airdropHunter/README.md

 - Infinite carousel of blockchains with smooth scroll to their cards in cards block bellow
 - News block with slider and tray
+- Touch news block input
 - Adaptive down to 390px

 ## TODO's:

 - Gesture input of blockchains carousel

-- Gesture input of news block

 - Read more button inside of news